-I’m writing this post for a friend who has been advised to eliminate wheat and rye from her diet in favour of spelt.
+I’m writing this post for a friend who has been advised to eliminate wheat and rye from her diet in favour of spelt flour.
 As a fellow sourdough devotee, I’ve written up this spelt sourdough starter recipe to help get the new baking routine underway.

 Luckily for #realbread bakers, spelt is one of the easiest flours to start a sourdough culture with and it should only take a few days to have a lively starter ready for baking.

-Add 50g wholemeal spelt flour and 50g water to the mixture, mix well, cover and keep at the same warm temperature.
+Add 50g wholemeal spelt flour and 50g water to the mixture, mix well, cover with the lid and keep at the same warm temperature.

-Add 50g wholemeal spelt flour and 50g water to the mixture, combine well, cover and keep at the same warm temperature.
+Add 50g wholemeal spelt flour and 50g water to the mixture, combine well, cover with the lid and keep at the same warm temperature.

 Spelt has attributes similar to regular wheat in bread baking and although the gluten network in spelt is a little bit weaker and less elastic, there is enough of it to produce a loaf of good volume.

 Enjoy baking with spelt flour – it’s easy to work with and spelt breads will reward you with a very agreeable sweet and slightly nutty flavour.

 Here are some recipes you may want to try: